ILXL-guides/function-file-organization/README.md

 }
 ```

-If you notice, what changed from the first implementation is that we just included `algebra.h` instead of having the cube function in the same file.
+If you notice, what changed from the first implementation is that we just included `algebra.hpp` instead of having the cube function in the same file.
 So how will the compiler know about `cube`'s implementation?
 The magic happens during compilation.
 Aside from compiling `driver.cpp`, we also compile the implementation file, `algebra.cpp`.

 ```
 g++ -std=c++17 algebra.cpp driver.cpp -o driver